English Idiom – Chicken.

-- To chicken out of something is to find a way to avoid doing something because you are afraid.
-In this situation we could also say that someone has cold feet.
+To chicken out of something is to find a way to avoid doing something because you are afraid.
+In this situation we could also say that someone has cold feet (idiom).

-- Another expression for a coward or timid person is a scaredy-cat.
+Other expressions for a coward or timid person are:

 Chickens in the English language: